ktolle/MicrosoftAIBootcamps/QnA Maker Bot HOL.md

 -   create a knowledge base, populate it with data and test it

--   reate a chat bot
+-   create a chat bot

--   onnect chatbot and knowledge base
+-   connect chatbot and knowledge base

 -   use your chat bot

--   itional channels to chatbot
+-   add additional channels to chatbot

 Hol prerequisites
 -----------------